-The Arizona Division of Developmental Disabilities uses HUD Section 811 funding to help make affordable housing available to individuals with developmental disabilities.
+The Arizona Division of Developmental Disabilities uses HUD Section 811 funding to make affordable housing available to individuals with developmental disabilities.
 In May 2017, the state announced that \$2.7 million in project-based rental assistance was available for eligible developers and existing properties to create up to 64 housing units for individuals wanting to move from a less integrated setting into their own home, and who were in need of affordable housing.
-44 In addition, under its 1115 waiver, Arizona provides assistance for all eligible individuals leaving institutions to assist with funding and providing utility deposits, furniture, and other relevant transition items through its community transition service.
-Case managers authorize brokers-who are typically providers in the community already offering LTSS to the beneficiaries (e.g., attendant care services)-to assist them in procuring the services needed for the individual to transition successfully into the community.
+49 In addition, under its 1115 waiver, Arizona provides assistance for all eligible individuals leaving institutional settings to assist with the provision of independent housing-specific supports, including utility deposits, furniture, and other relevant transition items through its community transition service.
+Case managers authorize brokers-who are typically providers in the community already offering LTSS to the beneficiaries (e.g., attendant care services)-to assist individuals with developmental disabilities in procuring the support items needed to transition successfully into the community.
 Notably, the community transition service does not provide rental assistance.
-Generally, utilization of this service has been relatively low since only people moving from an institutional to an individual home may use it, and not people moving from an institution to group home or group home to individual home.
+Use of this service has been relatively low since only people moving from an institutional setting to an individual home may use it, and not people moving from an institution to group home or group home to individual home.
 However, from the state's perspective, it is an important service to promote, even if it only helps a few people each year, because Arizona is constantly looking for ways to advance its rebalancing efforts.

-Beginning October 1, 2017, Arizona initiated a new contract with the LTSS health plans that includes new requirements to identify and understand their enrollees' housing needs, and partner with public housing authorities to respond to them.45
+Beginning October 1, 2017, Arizona initiated a new contract with its MLTSS plans that includes new requirements to identify and understand their enrollees' housing needs, and partner with public housing authorities to respond to them.50

-In Texas, the Section 811 program-known as Project Rental Assistance-is administered collaboratively by the Texas Department of Housing and Community Affairs in partnership with the Texas Health and Human Services Commission and Texas Department of Family and Protective Services.
-Since 2015, the Department of Housing and Community Affairs has incentivized participation in the Project Rental Assistance program by creating points and threshold incentives for applicants seeking federal tax credits and other multifamily program funds, if they agree to set aside units for the program's target population (i.e., people with disabilities exiting institutions, people with serious mental illness, and youth and young adults exiting foster care).
-46 Section 811 funding subsidizes the rent and utilities in these units, making them affordable to extremely low-income individuals, while additional program rules waive the fees normally charged by properties and reduce security deposits.
+In Texas, the Section 811 PRA program is administered collaboratively by the Texas Department of Housing and Community Affairs (TDHCA) in partnership with the Texas Health and Human Services Commission and Texas Department of Family and Protective Services.
+Since 2015, the Department of Housing and Community Affairs has incentivized participation in the program by creating points and threshold incentives for applicants seeking federal tax credits and other multifamily program funds, if they agree to set aside units for the program's target population (i.e., people with disabilities exiting institutions, people with serious mental illness, and youth and young adults exiting foster care).51 Section 811 funding subsidizes the rent and utilities in these units, making them affordable to extremely low-income individuals, while additional program rules waive the fees normally charged by properties and reduce security deposits.
 The Health and Human Services Commission and Department of Family and Protective Services conduct outreach, refer potential tenants, and provide ongoing LTSS on a voluntary basis under Medicaid.